jvargit/CTF_Challenges/New_Year_CTF_2025/RSA for 9+.md

 server.close()
 ```

 One part which took a while was managing how the script would handle completing the final round.
-I realised that by using regex to find the amount of final rounds I could avoid the error I was encountering as the program continued looking for certain bytes in the servers response.
+I realised that by using regex to find the amount of rounds I could avoid the error I was encountering as the program continued looking for certain bytes in the servers response.
 Running the script produced the flag:

 `grodno{fb3f00Take_y0urself_the_b1ggest_candy1ffce6}`